stw4198/CAENCrate/sethv/README.md

 Command List:

---VSet        Sets Voltage of a single channel
+--VSet: Sets Voltage of a single channel

 Usage: --VSet ch Voltage

---ISet        Sets Current of a single channel
+--ISet: Sets Current of a single channel

 Usage: --ISet ch Current

---power       Turns individual Channels on or off
+--power: Turns individual Channels on or off

 Usage: --power ch On/Off

-  Note:       Channels 6-11 are interpreted as channels 0-5 on the

-              second HV card at Base Address 32120000

-              Channels 12-17 are interpreted as channels 0-5 on the

-              third HV card at Base Address 32130000
+Note: Channels 6-11 are interpreted as channels 0-5 on the second HV card at Base Address 32120000.
+Channels 12-17 are interpreted as channels 0-5 on the third HV card at Base Address 32130000

 --SetSWVMax   Sets the software limit of the voltage based on input